ais-one/cookbook/README-v2.md

       }
     }
   }
+  // inject properties for v-form (used by filter and by CRUD form)
   vform: {
   }
+  // inject properties for v-btn (the button style)
   vbtn: {
   }
+  // inject properties for v-toolbar
   vtoolbar: {
   }
+  // inject properties for container
-  vcontainer: {
+  vcontainer: { // TBD remove this???
   }
   // Vuetify properties

-  // operations
+  // overridable CRUD operations
-  ops: {
+  crud: {
     find: async ({parentId, filters, pagination, sorters}) => {
       this.$emit { status, error }
       notifyFind { status, error }